knighttrader-id/web3-dashboard/README.md

 For support and questions:
 - **GitHub Issues**: Report bugs and request features
 - **Documentation**: Check this README for guidance
-- **Community**: Join Web3 development communities
 - **MetaMask Support**: For wallet-specific issues

 ---

-**Built with ❤️ for the Web3 community**
+**Built with ❤️ for Web3 developers and DeFi enthusiasts**

-*This application demonstrates modern Web3 development practices and serves as a foundation for building decentralized applications.*
+*This application demonstrates modern Web3 development practices and serves as a foundation for building decentralized applications on testnet environments.*